mistydemeo/metadater/README.md

 ruby metadater.rb \<directory\> [options]

 Where \<directory\> is the name of the directory to scan.
 The search is recursive - any subdirectories within the specified directory will also be scanned.
-When the search completes, a file named video.yml will be dropped into the scanned directory.
+When the search completes, a file named video.yml and/or video.json will be dropped into the scanned directory.

 Options:

 --no-hash   Do not calculate hashes for videos<br />
 --full-hash Calculate the MD5 hash using the video's full data, rather than part of it.
 Note that this may be *very* slow.
+--json      Write JSON output.
+This is faster to write and to parse, but far less human-readable.
+--no-yaml   Skip writing YAML output.

 TODO / Caveats
 --------------

-- Output is only to YAML right now.
+- Output is only to YAML and JSON right now.
 Report generation is coming, other formats by request.
 - By default, the MD5 is hashed for a one-megabyte section beginning 5MB into the file.
 This is *not* a secure method of identifying corruption, and is meant only as a convenience for identifying files in conjunction with filesize.
 This option was chosen because calculating complete hashes for multi-gigabyte videos can take hours, especially if they are on a device with limited read speed such as a network drive.
 - There are no options beyond MD5-related options, but we could add some.
 - The supported extensions are hardcoded right now.
 These should be a configurable option.